Monster Energy's Cam Zink Takes First Place, and Tom van Steenbergen Takes Second Place in the 2023 Red Bull Rampage Contest in Utah

 Monster Energy congratulates team rider Cam Zink on taking first place in the 2023 Red Bull Rampage mountain bike competition in Utah.

 VIRGIN, Utah, Oct.
-15, 2023 /PRNewswire-PRWeb/ -- Another big win for the legend!
+16, 2023 /PRNewswire-PRWeb/ -- Another big win for the legend!
 Monster Energy congratulates team rider Cam Zink on taking first place in the 2023 Red Bull Rampage mountain bike competition in Utah.
-In the 'gnarliest' freeride mountain bike contest of the year, on genuine outdoor terrain, the 37-year-old from Reno, Nevada, put down a perfect run to claim his second career win in the event.
+In the 'gnarliest' freeride mountain bike contest of the year, on big mountain terrain, the 37-year-old from Reno, Nevada, put down a perfect run to claim his second career win in the event.

 Also rising to the podium in Utah, 27-year-old Tom van Steenbergen from Kelowna, Canada, stomped a perfect run to claim second place, an amazing feat considering he had a nasty accident a few years ago resulting in a broken femur, broken rib, and punctured lung.